sarthtalati/v1.1-API-Documentation/source/includes/_points.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-mobile* | Provide the registered mobile number of the customer to issue validation code - mobile,email, external_id, user_id points* | Number of points to redeem email | Provide the email id of the customer if mobile number is not available
+Customer Identifier* | Pass any identifier (mobile/email/external_id/user_id)of the customer to issue validation code points* | Number of points to redeem

 ## Redeem Points